 The region between Gausdal and Valdres has had several names, such as Gausdal Vestfjell and Huldreheimen.
-After the extension and renaming of Ormtjernkampen National Park to Langsua National Park, however, Langsua has become the most commonly used name for the whole area.
+After the extension and renaming of the former Ormtjernkampen National Park to Langsua National Park, however, Langsua has become the most commonly used name for the whole area.
 This is a large area with a distinct wilderness character featuring high altitude wetlands and montane spruce and birch forests.
 In connection to the Langsua National Park several nature reserves have been established, i.e. Røssjøen Nature Reserve, Oppsjømyra Nature Reserve and Hynna Nature Reserve.

 The bird life is represented by species typical for this environment.
 Here you will find Willow Ptarmigan, Black-throated Diver, Slavonian Grebe, Hen Harrier, Common Crane, Whimbrel, Common Greenshank, Green Sandpiper, Short-eared Owl, Whooper Swan, White-throated Dipper, Great Grey Shrike, and Siberian Jay, as well as Great Snipe and even Broad-billed Sandpiper.
 For the latter two the area is among the most important breeding grounds of the species in Norway.
 Of other wildlife, moose are abundant.

 The area is best explored by foot off the beaten track.
 You will need equipment and clothing accordingly.

 Kittilbu: The two lakes called Kittilbutjerna usually hold breeding Slavonian Grebe.
 There's a 3 km long circular cultural path leading through a nice biotope.